Frequently Asked Questions about Estate Planning in Utah

 Q: How much does a complete estate plan cost with an attorney?

 Costs vary widely by location, complexity, and attorney experience.
-Nationwide, basic estate plans start around $1,000 to $2,000 and complex plans can range from $3,000 to $10,000 or more.
+Basic estate plans for one person, drafted by lawyers, start around $1,000 to $2,000 and complex plans can range from $3,000 to $10,000 or more.
 Estimated fees for individual documents are:

 Will: $300–$1,000.